 - Ut (Total users connected in the week, calculated as the sum of all Uap)

-The reasoning behind such a split is simple as it incentivizes the AP operators to promote the services and connect as many users as possible.
-This generates revenue stream in the system.
+The logic behind such a split is simple since it incentivizes the AP operators to promote the services and connect as many users as possible.
+It generates revenue streams in the system.

-ISP’s are bearing most of the costs in this model.
-They provide the initial AP, infrastructure and provide ongoing bandwidth.
-Therefore, they are awarded the majority of the AP pool funds.
-The funds are split based on connected users with a similar formula as AP operators:
+ISPs bear most of the costs in this model.
+They provide the initial AP, infrastructure, and ongoing bandwidth, so they are awarded most of the AP pool funds.
+The funds are split based on users that connected during the week with a similar formula as AP operators: